ClintJang/resume/README.md

 <br /><br />

 ## 4. Other Activities
+> Preparing for a presentation is too much for me to handle 😭.. <br />
-> I am very happy to share my thoughts and knowledge.
+but I feel satisfied with sharing my thoughts and knowledge..

 #### November 16, 2019
 - [2019 - let us: Go! fall](https://iosdevkor.github.io/let_us_go_2019_fall_review/)
 	- Korean iOS Developer Community.
 Kakao Talk's iOS Open Chat Seminar.
-	- speeker : [I like Swift](https://youtu.be/aqmf7YPyUsQ) : Miscellaneous?
+	- speeker : [I like Swift](https://youtu.be/aqmf7YPyUsQ), Miscellaneous?
 Experiences from how you settled down as a Swift developer.
   		- [SlideShare link](https://www.slideshare.net/ClintJang/20191116-swift)
 	- It was the fourth challenge, not technical content.
 	- It was a good time to think about and share my favorite Swift.